Dhanidayo/tenant-screening/README.md

 ### Expected Output
 The program will:
 1. Read tenant data and a list of blacklisted individuals.
-2. Use fuzzy matching to calculate similarity scores.
+2. Use AI or fuzzy matching to calculate similarity scores.
 3. Print a JSON-formatted result indicating whether a match is found.

 Example Output: